Synthetixio/Synthetix-Gitbook-v3/for-developers/smart-contracts.md

 * `accountId` (*uint128*) - The id of the account that is minting snxUSD.
 * `poolId` (*uint128*) - The id of the pool whose collateral will be used to back up the mint.
 * `collateralType` (*address*) - The address of the collateral that will be used to back up the mint.
 * `amount` (*uint256*) - The amount of snxUSD to be minted, denominated with 18 decimals of precision.
-Requirements: - `msg.sender` must be the owner of the account, have the `ADMIN` permission, or have the `MINT` permission. - After minting, the collateralization ratio of the liquidity position must not be below the target collateralization ratio for the corresponding collateral type.
+Requirements: - `ERC2771Context._msgSender()` must be the owner of the account, have the `ADMIN` permission, or have the `MINT` permission. - After minting, the collateralization ratio of the liquidity position must not be below the target collateralization ratio for the corresponding collateral type.
 Emits a {UsdMinted} event.

 #### burnUsd